alvar21/LinkBroker_3231/README.md

 ===============

 #To-dos
-1. Develop a Developer program - might have to create a dummy Link Broker (Everyone)
+1. Develop a Developer program - might have to create a dummy Link Broker (Alvar)
-2. Opening secure connections across a network
+2. Opening secure connections across a network (Alvar)
-3. Constructing software from components
+3. Constructing software from components (Danielle)
 4. Ensuring linkages only link for the number of software licences a developer has
+5. Proving Developers' licences to Software Houses without revealing it to Link Broker (Michael)

 #Summary
 1. Developers send proof of identity (digital certificate) and encrypted proof of software license to Link Broker